-A focus on harm minimisation/reduction/ health promotion is incorporated throughout.
+A focus on harm minimisation/reduction/health promotion is incorporated throughout.
 This is crucial in terms of reducing the harm associated with drug use.

-During 1990, 1991 and 1992 meaningful contacts in the drop in centre and counselling interventions totalled 7487, 9646 and 8744 respectively.
-In 1993 667 individuals used the drop in and counselling services at the Project while interventions totalled 9811 In total, then, between January 1990 and December 1993 interventions at the Project's premises stand at 35/688.
+During 1990, 1991 and 1992 meaningful contacts in the drop in centre and counselling contacts totalled 7487, 9646 and 8744 respectively.
+In 1993 667 Individuals used the drop in and counselling services at the Project while contacts totalled 9811.
+In total between January 1990 and December 1993 contacts at the Project's premises stand at 35,688.